Simamdlalose/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes the working directory to the previous one
+Script that lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format